Mbd06b/bright/README.md

 =====================
 This (Bright) ultimately is just a training exercise, and is in no way a product.
 However the concept of Bright is indicative of the kind of application that instrisically motivates me as a developer/person.
 If you're here reading this and are interested in pro-social collaborative technology.
 Check out the following:

 * Foundations of Humane Technology https://www.humanetech.com/course - This self-paced online course prepares product teams to create technology that treats attention and intention as sacred, protects well-being, and builds our collective capacity to address humanity’s most urgent challenges.
+This course put into words what I understood but hadn't as well described.
+Start here.

 * Loomio https://github.com/loomio/loomio - decision-making tool for collaborative organizations, this is conceptually the closest thing so far to what I had in mind for the Bright App, creating rich meaningful feedbock for social technology.
 Try it out.
 * Kolibri https://github.com/learningequality/kolibri - Kolibri Learning Platform: the offline app for universal education.
 IMO accessible and meaningful mastery/learning is a core component of any maximally informed society, Kolibri seems to have a mission to do that.